chrissycho/Pewlett-Hackard-Analysis/README.md

 1. Technical Analysis Deliverable 1:
 We were instructed to find employees who were born between 1952-1955, grouped by job title.
 We wanted employee number, first & last name, title, from_date, and salary in a table.
 Since we already screened out employees who are eligible for retirement during the module.
-We will select columns from current_emp table (see #2 above).
+We will select columns from the current_emp table (see #2 above).

 - Number of Retiring Employees by Title
     - [emp_title](https://github.com/chrissycho/Pewlett-Hackard-Analysis/blob/master/Challenge/emp_title.csv)